Henry Clay Lucrative lawyer and silver tongued politician known for his brilliant speeches. Candidate for President several times.

 Gilder Lehrman Document Number: GLC03725

-Signed letter to John Switzer re: Clay's opposition to slavery & plans for emancipation
+Signed letter to John Switzer re: Clay's opposition to slavery & plans for

 Ashland, [Ohio]